jpadie/node-red-virtual-matter-devices/README.md

 Help files for the node input and outputs need to be double checked and tidied up.
 Internationalisation may be needed.

-# Errors and Issues
+# Errors, Issues & Feature Requests

-Please log all errors and issues via [github](https://github.com/jpadie/node-red-virtual-matter-devices/issues).
+Please log all errors, issues and feature requests via [github](https://github.com/jpadie/node-red-virtual-matter-devices/issues).

 # Supported Devices